buddhist-uni/buddhist-uni.github.io/_publishers/pts.md

 address: "Bristol"
 ---

-The Pali Text Society was founded in 1881 by T.W.
-Rhys Davids "to foster and promote the study of Pāli texts".
-It publishes Pāli texts in roman characters, translations in English and ancillary works including dictionaries, a concordance, books for students of Pāli and a journal.
+The Pali Text Society was founded in 1881 by [T. W. Rhys Davids]({% link _authors/rhys-davids.md %}) "to foster and promote the study of Pāli texts."
+It publishes Pāli texts in Roman characters, translations in the English language, and related reference materials---including dictionaries, a concordance, Pāli textbooks, and an academic journal.